d3v-t00Lz/pymarshal/README.rst

 .. code-block:: python
    # pymarshal replicates the features of (un)marshalling structs to/from
    # JSON in Golang.
 Rather than attempting to replicate the exact
-   # feature as it exists in Go, pymarshal aims for
+   # feature as it exists in Go, pymarshal aims for elegant,
-   # elegant, Pythonic simplicity.
+   # Pythonic simplicity, and to fix the flaws in Go's implementation
+   # such as:
+   #   - extra keys being silently ignored
+   #   - lack of mandatory fields

    # pymarshal uses the 'type_assert' function to both enforce the type,
    # and to unmarshal nested objects.
-There is also a 'type_assert_iter'
+There is also:
-   # function to assure that all items in an iterable
+   #   - 'type_assert_iter' for iterables
+   #   - 'type_assert_dict' for anything that implements .items() -> k, v

    # Rather than using the Golang "tag" syntax, simply create a
    # '_marshal_key_swap' and '_unmarshal_key_swap' dict in your class,